vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 }
 ```

-The method `HasLocator#getLocator()` returns an `org.xml.sax.Locator` object when the PMML document was unmarshalled from a SAX source or a SAX-backed DOM source.
+The `HasLocator#getLocator()` method returns an `org.xml.sax.Locator` object when the PMML document was unmarshalled from a SAX source or a SAX-backed DOM source.
 It returns a `null` reference when the PMML document was unmarshalled from other types of sources, or created manually.

-SAX Locator information is relevant for PMML consumers, especially in model development and model testing stages.
+SAX Locator information is relevant for PMML engines, especially in model development and model testing stages.
 For example, the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library uses it to point out the exact location of the problematic class model object in the source PMML document when throwing a subclass of `org.jpmml.manager.PMMLException`.
 However, if the quality assurance process is up to the challenge, then there should be no place for such debugging work in the final model deployment stage.

-Conversely, SAX Locator information is absolutely irrelevant for PMML producers.
+Conversely, SAX Locator information is absolutely irrelevant for PMML converters.
 For example, it cannot be used to order the JAXB runtime to format the PMML document in a specific way when marshalling.

-This leads to the conclusion that, more often than not, it would be desirable to get rid of the field `locator` in a safe and easy manner.
+This leads to the conclusion that, more often than not, it would be desirable to get rid of the `locator` field in a safe and easy manner.
 The main benefit of doing so is that it reduces the memory consumption by 25-30%.
-Given that RAM is cheap and plentiful nowadays, this optimization becomes economically rational to pursue when the application needs to deploy a large number of ensemble models (eg. Random Forest models) in parallel.
+Given that RAM is cheap and plentiful nowadays, this optimization becomes reasonable to pursue when the application needs to deploy a large number of ensemble models (eg. Random Forest models) in parallel.
 The added benefit is that the unmarshalling time is reduced in the same proportion.

 ### Activating the JPMML agent